i-winxd/FnF-Spritesheet-to-PNG-seq/README.md

 ## Very cool, but how do I make GIFs with this thing?
 Google "EzGif PNG sequence to gif" I swear it works exactly how you think it does (remember to adjust the fps though by setting the speed)

+## To do list:
+Add a branch which allows usage of the command line prompt to make changing export frame limits customizable